-These events and festivals are sorted by the approximate time of year in which they take place.
-Contact information, either phone numbers or Web addresses, is provided for each if possible.
-Be aware that these numbers and addresses may not be maintained year-round due to the seasonal nature of these events.
+Wildlife-related events and festivals are sorted by the approximate time of year in which they take place.
+Contact information, either phone numbers or Web addresses, is provided when possible.
+Be aware, contact information may not be maintained year-round due to the seasonal nature of these events.

-Bighorn Sheep Day - Colorado Springs (February 11)
+Bighorn Sheep Day Festival - Colorado Springs (February 9)

 This free event celebrates the fact that our majestic state mammal is often seen within the Colorado Springs city limits!
 Find out more about the amazing Rocky Mountain bighorn sheep!
 Look for bighorns using binoculars and scopes, take a guided nature walk that focuses on bighorn sheep, hear presentations about bighorn sheep biology and the Rampart and Pikes Peak herds, take an auto tour through Queens Canyon, and experience a bighorn 'touch table'.
 Free refreshments, too.